edequalsawesome/awesome-random-site-description/README.md

 == Changelog ==

+= 1.3.0 =
+* Simplified CSS class structure for improved styling and compatibility
+* Updated main block CSS class from `.wp-block-random-description-block-random-description` to `.wp-block-random-description`
+* Improved overall code organization and maintainability

+= 1.2.5 =
+* Restructured plugin folder to conform to WordPress/Gutenberg best practices
+* Improved organization of block assets for better maintainability
+* Implemented class-based approach in PHP code for improved modularity
+* Enhanced build system for optimized asset delivery

 = 1.2.4 =
 * Added auto-import feature that populates your block with the site's existing tagline when first added
 * Improved initial user experience by providing a pre-populated tagline to start with